akornatskyy/wheezy.http/doc/userguide.rst

-  server's specified expiration time, and because a client request MAY include a max-stale directive (which has a similar effect), the protocol also includes a mechanism for the origin server to require revalidation of a cache entry on any subsequent use.
+  server's specified expiration time, and because a client request MAY include a max-stale directive (which has a similar effect), the protocol also includes a mechanism for the origin server to require re-validation of a cache entry on any subsequent use.
 * ``proxy_revalidate()`` - the proxy-revalidate directive has the same
   meaning as the must-revalidate directive, except that it does not apply to non-shared user agent caches.